-Fishing line is one of the fundamental basics of any angler’s setup.
-It doesn’t matter if you’re trolling for Tuna offshore or flipping for Bass in your local pond, you need good line to bring it in.
+No matter how or where you’re fishing, you need fishing line.
+Whether you’re trolling for Tuna offshore or flipping for Bass in your local pond, it’s the line that ties your whole setup together – literally!
 More importantly, you need the right kind of line.
 With that in mind, we’re here to break down the different types of fishing line out there.

 You may not have put much thought into the wide variety of line on the market.
 Words like “fluorocarbon” and “monofilament” sure sound impressive, but it’s all more or less the same, right?
 Wrong.
 Each style has its pros, cons, and main uses.
 Picking the perfect one is as important as selecting your lure or rigging the right type of hook.

 Fishing Line Characteristics

 Before we jump into the different products out there, there are a few basic terms we need to cover.
 They describe the main qualities of every line type and help you understand why it might be better or worse in certain situations.